samandqq/jsonschema-django/README.md

 * jsonschema 2.5+

-### The below are two ways show how to using jsonschema integrate with django: 'middleware' or 'parsers'.  ###
+### The below are two ways show how to using jsonschema integrate with django: 'middleware' or 'parsers'they are alternative.  ###

-* middleware.py is an example shows how to use django middleware to validate json with jsonschema.
+* way 1: middleware.py is an example shows how to use django middleware to validate json with jsonschema.
             """ add following to Django settings """
             MIDDLEWARE_CLASSES += (
                  ....